Rising Pop Talent Alice Chater Releases New Single, ‘Tonight’

 Late last year, she featured in Little Mix’s female-empowering music video for “Strip,” which has gone on to be watched over 33 million times.

-On Spotify, Alice has over 47,000 monthly listeners which continue to increase.
+On Spotify, Alice has over 47,000 monthly listeners, which continue to increase.
 Her previous single releases have been streamed thousands of times.
-“Theif” is currently her most played track with over 467,000 streams while “Heartbreak Hotel” and “Hourglass” both have over half a million plays.
+“Thief” is currently her most-played track with over 467,000 streams, while “Heartbreak Hotel” and “Hourglass” both have over half a million plays.

 To keep up with Alice’s latest single releases, tour announcements, and music videos, follow her Instagram account where she keeps her 41,700 followers updated regularly.